armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 Note: This document is focused on Armory Spinnaker, but can be adapted to install Open Source Spinnaker by using a different Halyard container and a corresponding different Spinnaker version

-{:.no_toc}

-- This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it. {:toc}

 # Assumptions / Prerequisites / Environments